clsweeting/ohdsi-webapi/docs/vocabulary.md

 **⚠️ Important**: Use OMOP **concept IDs** (integers) like `201826`, not source **concept codes** like `"4548-4"`.
 The concepts() method expects numeric OMOP concept IDs.

-**⚠️ WebAPI Compatibility**: The `concepts()` method automatically tries bulk retrieval first (`POST /vocabulary/concepts`) and falls back to individual `concept()` calls if the bulk endpoint is unavailable.
-This ensures compatibility across different WebAPI versions.
+**⚠️ WebAPI Compatibility**: The `concepts()` method uses individual `concept()` calls for maximum reliability across all WebAPI versions.
+While some WebAPI instances support bulk operations, they're inconsistently available, so we use the reliable approach.

 **💡 If you have source codes**: Use `lookup_identifiers()` to convert source codes to OMOP concept IDs:
 ```python